 To protect your marriage from the ever-looming temptation of online pornography or countless, unhelpful distractions, consider installing an online accountability program that will send a report of your monthly Internet usage to a friend(s) of your choice.

-We’ve used both Covenant Eyes and Accountable2U and have been so pleased by both programs.
-They are so much more than an online filter: the accountability aspect keeps us within the love and support of our most-trusted friends (see Resource #1).
+We’ve used both Covenant Eyes and Accountable2U .
+They are so much more than online filters (although those can be helpful, too!): the accountability aspect keeps us within the love and support of our most-trusted friends (see Resource #1).

 So many people install a program like this after pornography or another online distraction has wreaked havoc on their lives.
 We want to see more people take the temptation seriously before that happens.
 We always recommend that every couple seriously consider installing one of these programs right away.
 It’s worth the investment.